Business Coach vs Lawyer

 Primary job Protect you from adverse legal outcomes Catch the structural mistake before it produces an outcome

-Accountability Accountable to professional code and client instruction Accountable to the accuracy of the read
+Accountability Accountable to professional code and client instruction Accountable to the accuracy of the review

 When they engage After the decision direction is set Before and during the decision itself